 Odyssey Life Journey

-The Odyssey I believe is the greatest story ever told because it is an allegoric portrayal of the unfolding drama of our lives.
+The Odyssey, I believe, is the greatest story ever told because it is an allegorical portrayal of the unfolding drama of our lives.

 After many adventures and delays, generally of our own making, we, to put it in the words of T.S.
 Elliott in his poem Little Gidding, “We shall not cease from exploration.
 And the end of all our exploring will be to arrive where we started and know the place for the first time”.

-In center stage stands Odysseus himself, armed and poised ready for any eventuality.
-On his belt is the image of the Trojan horse, his inspiration that brought an end to the Trojan war.
+In the centre stage stands Odysseus himself, armed and poised, ready for any eventuality.
+On his belt is the image of the Trojan horse, his inspiration that brought an end to the Trojan War.

 Above him hovers the totem animal of Athena, the owl, who transmits Athena’s wisdom to Odysseus.

-Around him in the realm of Poseidon we see the images of his lost comrades which shows that only the true, inner part of ourselves can return.
+Around him in the realm of Poseidon, we see the images of his lost comrades, which show that only the true, inner part of ourselves can return.
 Our egos and positions are stripped away on our journey home.

 See Prometheus Cain and the Wrath of God